 Caribou rely on old-growth forests as their primary winter habitat.
 Mature forests are becoming more vulnerable to insect outbreaks (like mountain pine beetle) and wildfire as a result of climate change and historic fire suppression.
 Human activities on neighbouring lands can also have cascading effects on predator-prey dynamics within protected areas like national parks.

 The loss of any animal in a small population can have serious consequences.
 Small herds are especially vulnerable to predators, disease, and accidents like avalanches.
 The Tonquin and Brazeau caribou herds in Jasper have become too small to recover on their own and their future is precarious.

 What are we doing to help this species?

-From November to the end of February, caribou ranges are closed to prevent people from creating packed trails that could give wolves access to important winter caribou habitat.
+From November to the end of February, access to occupied caribou ranges is closed to prevent people from creating packed trails that could give wolves access to important winter caribou habitat.
 In Jasper National Park, critical caribou habitat is protected by law under Canada’s Species at Risk Act.

 - Dogs are not allowed in caribou habitat

 - In spring, speed limits on highways are reduced to 70km/h in areas where caribou may cross the road